 Seasonal timing of the picture is well identified by the soybeans in the far ground at right.
 Soybeans that well along and not yet yellow indicate late summer.
 The other interesting aspect of this picture is that the weed area in the near ground is an erosion ditch that broke through the fence line ends of the infield terraces.
 Once rainfall made this part of the field unavailable to the tractor it grew up in volunteer weeds.
 A farm that would well qualify for the buffer strip conservation program disdained by the landowner ends up making for good upland bird cover up against the grain field.

-This covey gave the MAHA partner John Wenzel more than a couple of chances at a picture.
+This covey gave more than a couple of chances at a picture.
 It rose up, traveling a short distance to settling down along the farm lane he and the landowner were walking while checking this land.
 This is about the best proof of Bobwhite re-nesting on a year when the prime nesting period probably produced few survivors.
 Having these year round encounters adds to our overall understanding from season to season where the better hunts will be found and where to spend money on a lease.

 Quail Hunting Quarters, Not Sections – Different Mind Set and Approach